kellekai-jira/Fugaku-Particle-Filter/README.md

                    VEC_T *hidden_values);
 ```

-- The `field_name` parameter defines the name of the field that is exposed through melissa.
+- The `field_name` parameter defines the name of the field that is exposed through Melissa-DA.
 For the moment in Melissa-DA only one field is allowed.
-Thus `field_name` must be the same in each `melissa_init` and `melissa_expose` call for Melissa-DA.
+Thus `field_name` must be the same in each `melissa_init` and `melissa_expose` call per Melissa-DA study.

 - `local_vect_size` is the size in bytes of the assimilated state